 The “Emergence Lab” is a manual anamorphological sculpture by the artist:

-This mutual relationship between the object and the viewer creates a unique experience.
-Thomas Medicus knows how to play with light and transparency.
-The different images that arise when changing the viewing angle not only reflect the surfaces of the glass, but also the perception of the viewer itself.
+This reciprocal relationship between the object and the viewer creates a unique experience.
+Thomas Medicus masterfully plays with light and transparency.
+The different images that emerge with changes in the viewing angle not only reflect the surfaces of the glass but also the perception of the viewer themselves.

-The glass cubes become a symbol of the complexity of reality and the variety of human experiences.
-This interactivity makes the work of art an experience that is amazed to marvel and think.
+Thus, the glass cubes become a symbol of the complexity of reality and the diversity of human experiences.
+Through this interactivity, the artwork becomes an experience that inspires wonder and contemplation.

 The creation of anamorphosis requires well -founded skills in the perspective representation.
 Yadegar Asisi devoted himself to this task for an exhibition